 If you’re arriving by air, you can enter for up to 90 days on a tourist card issued on arrival.
 You must have a valid return ticket.
 If you’re arriving overland or by sea, you must get a visa in advance from your nearest Venezuelan Embassy or Consulate.

 If you are overstay the 90 days you may be arrested and fined when departing.
 Extensions of up to 90 days can be arranged at any SAIME (immigration service) for a fee but you must apply before your tourist card and stamp expire.
-If you are living in Venezuela, the only place where you can apply for or extend your residency permit is the main SAIME office in Caracas.
+If you are living in Venezuela, the only place where you can apply for or extend your residency permit is the main regional SAIME office of the state where you are living in.
 Avoid companies offering residency permits as they may not be genuine.

 Any dual national Venezuelan citizens must use their Venezuelan identity documents to enter and leave the country.
 The authorities may not allow you to depart Venezuela otherwise.